alixandru/bitbucket-sync/README.md

 Optionally, the scripts can be configured to require authorization in order to operate.
 Different authorization codes can be defined for the `gateway.php` script (which accepts commit information from BitBucket) and for the `deploy.php` script (which triggers the synchronization).
 The key must be passed through the `key` URL parameter when accessing the scripts. i.e. `deploy.php?key=predefined-deploy-key` or `gateway.php?key=predefined-gw-key`.
 Note that the BitBucket POST service hook must be updated with the correct URL in this case.

-All of this information can be provided in the `config.php` file.
+All of this information can be provided in the `config.php` file (initially included in the distribution as `config.sample.php`).
 Detailed descriptions of all configuration items is contained as comments in the file.

 **Important!** Make sure all folders specified in the `config.php` have write permission for the user under which the web-server process runs.
 This is mandatory in order for the script to be able to store commit meta-data files locally.

 ## Change log ##

+**v2.2.2**

+* Empty folders which resulted from renamed files during deployment will be deleted
+* Code will skip own `bitbucket-sync` folder when performing clean up (at full sync)
+* Corrected an issue which caused files modified on other branches to be needlessly deployed on the watched branch
+* Included an empty `commits` folder in the distribution
+* Changed `automaticDeployment` variable from `config.php` to `true` so that sync starts automatically by default
+* Renamed the configuration file to `config.sample.php`

 **v2.2.1**